eric-esoteric/eric-esoteric/README.md

 - **Browser-agnostic capture engine** — A global hotkey listener (`pynput`) runs as a daemon thread.
 On trigger, it simulates `Ctrl+A → Ctrl+C` in whatever browser is active, reads the clipboard via `pyperclip`, and enqueues the text.
 No browser extension, no open ports, no Chrome dependency — works on Firefox, Edge, Brave, or any site.
 Hardware VK keycodes ensure the hotkey fires correctly regardless of the active keyboard layout (Cyrillic, QWERTY, Dvorak).
 Linux X11 supported natively; Wayland raises a `PlatformSecurityException` with a clear remediation message rather than silently failing.

-- **Multi-provider AI cascade with automatic failover** — The engine tries Gemini → GPT → Claude → DeepSeek → Ollama → LM Studio in sequence.
+- **Multi-provider AI cascade with automatic failover** — The engine tries Gemini → GPT-5 → Claude 4 → DeepSeek → OpenRouter → Ollama → LM Studio in sequence.
 If a provider is down, rate-limited, or returns garbage, the next one picks up the task without losing it.
 Exponential backoff, structured error hierarchy (`AINetworkError` / `AITimeoutError` / `AIRateLimitError` / `AIAuthError`), zero manual intervention.

 - **5-level JSON repair pipeline** — LLMs regularly return malformed JSON.
 A cascading parser strips Markdown wrappers, fixes trailing commas, corrects boolean literals, repairs broken quotes, and recovers the response.
 Results are never silently dropped.